 - Natural

 - o Avalanche

 - o Drought

-- o Earthquake
+- Earthquake

-- Flood
+- o Flood

-- o Landslide
+- Landslide

-- o Severe Storm
+- Severe Storm

 - o Tsunami

 - Volcano

 - Wildland Fire

 - Technological (man-made)

-- o Cybersecurity
+- Cybersecurity

-- o Abandoned Underground Mine
+- Abandoned Underground Mine

-- o Chemical
+- Chemical

 - Civil Disturbance

-- o Dam Failure
+- High-Hazard Dams

-- o Hazardous Material
+- Hazardous Material

 - o Pipeline

-- o Radiological
+- Radiological

 - o Terrorism

-- o Transportation
+- Transportation

 - Urban Fire

+- Wildland Fire

 Mitigation - Actions taken to eliminate or reduce the degree of long-term risk to human life, property, and the environment from natural and technological hazards.
-Mitigation assumes our communities are exposed to risks whether or not an emergency occurs.
+Mitigation assumes our communities are exposed to risks whether an emergency occurs.
 Mitigation measures typically funded by grant programs include, but are not limited to, mitigation planning initiatives that identify vulnerability to disasters and actions to reduce future damage; acquisition, elevation or relocation of flood or other hazard prone structures; retrofits to strengthen buildings or infrastructure to prevent disaster damage; and improvements to storm water management systems to reduce or prevent flooding.
-Other mitigation measures include, but are not limited to, building codes, disaster insurance, hazard information systems, land use management, hazard analysis, , monitoring and inspection, public education, research, , risk mapping, safety codes, statues and ordinances, tax incentives and disincentives, equipment or computer tie downs, and stocking emergency supplies.
+Other mitigation measures include, but are not limited to, building codes, disaster insurance, hazard information systems, landuse management, hazard analysis, monitoring and inspection, public education, research, risk mapping, safety codes, statues and ordinances, tax incentives and disincentives, equipment or computer tie-downs, and stocking emergency supplies.

 Preparedness - Actions taken in advance of an emergency to develop operational capabilities and facilitate an effective response in the event an emergency occurs.
-Preparedness measures include, but are not limited to, continuity of government, emergency alert systems, emergency communications, and emergency operations centers, emergency operations plans, and emergency public information materials, exercise of plans, mutual aid agreements, resource management, training response personnel, and warning systems.
+Preparedness measures include, but are not limited to, continuity of government, emergency alert systems, emergency communications and emergency operations centers, emergency operations plans, and emergency public information materials, exercise of plans, mutual aid agreements, resource management, training response personnel, and warning systems.

-Presidential Declaration - Formal declaration by the President that an Emergency or Major Disaster exists based upon the request for such a declaration by the Governor and with the verification of Federal Emergency Management Agency preliminary damage assessments.
+Presidential Declaration - Formal declaration by the President that an emergency or major disaster exists based upon the request for such a declaration by the governor and with the verification of FEMA preliminary damage assessments.